This is the multi-page printable view of this section. Click here to print.

 PR Focus is a tool for watching PRs across repositories.

 • What is it good for?
 PR Focus was written by a technical writer who needs to keep track of engineering pull requests across multiple upstream repositories, and colleagues’ pull requests across multiple documentation repositories.
-You might find it useful if you are a contributor to or maintainer of more than one repository.
+You might find it useful if you are a contributor to or maintainer of more than one repository, and want a single dashboard to keep track of work across those repositories.

 • What is it not good for?
-PR Focus is about watching repositories, not making contributions to them.
+PR Focus is about watching the work that’s happening in repositories, not making contributions to them.
 You cannot make PRs or reply to PRs from PR Focus, although the app contains many links to relevant destinations on GitHub to enable you to easily engage directly via GitHub.

 Overview on YouTube